 The Master's programme in Literature, Culture and Society allows you to specialise in one of seven major European languages and literatures, including English, French, German, Italian, Scandinavian, Slavonic and Spanish.
+There is also the possibility to follow a course in Modern Greek literature, culture and society.
 Follow the link below for detailed information about each of the specialisations.

 In the first semester, you enrol in the advanced literary studies core course, 'How Literature Shapes Society: Writing, Canon Formation, and (Post)National Identities'.
 Here, you acquire the methodological and conceptual tools to analyse how literary and societal developments impact on one another, and improve your analytical and argumentative skills in conducting research on selected literary works from different European literatures.